Retiring in Virginia: pros, cons, and best places to retire

 Virginia is a popular retirement destination for many Americans seeking a peaceful and scenic environment with access to outdoor activities, cultural events, and a mild climate.

 Virginia has relatively low taxes compared to many other states.
-Social Security benefits and retirement income are exempt from state income taxes.
+Social Security benefits are exempt from state income taxes.

 Virginia's cost of living is generally higher than the national average, which could be a concern for retirees on a fixed income.